-- Undertale has Flowey the Flower.
+- Flowey the Flower.
 A golden flower grown from the remains of the late Asriel Dreemurr, Flowey came to be when Alphys injected the flower with Determination, the power that allows human souls to persist, and allows them to save the game.
 The resulting creature, unable to feel positive emotions due to its soullessness, became a wretched, smiling vestige that terrorizes the protagonist from the shadows.

 - Combined with Beast Man this is what the humanoid fae in Drowtales sees the goblin races as due to not having an aura.
 In practice they are more like muggles without any technical advantages.

 - The word "soul" is never used in Homestuck, but Aradia fits this trope in every way but name when she first appears.
 Stops once she gets some semblance of a body back, but her reaction isn't so much My God, What Have I Done? as a Roaring Rampage of Revenge.